MichaelReiter/ReduxTalk/README.md

 # React/Redux Example

 An example app to demonstrate React/Redux.
+It was built for a talk given at the University of Victoria's Web Design and Web Development Club.

-Based on the official Redux Todos example.
+It is based on the official Redux Todos example.